What Is Kwanzaa?

 - Robertson, Linda.
 Kwanzaa Fun.
 Houghton Mifflin Co., 2003.
 ISBN: 0753456850

-Show the students where Africa is located on a world map.
-Tell them that Africa is the second largest continent and it contains many countries, cultures and habitats.
-Share some of your knowledge of distinct places in Africa.
-Students sit on the floor with their eyes closed as you play one track of African drum music (see Bibliography).
-Prompt them to let their imaginations create pictures in their heads as they listen.
-After the piece is done, ask the students to respectfully describe what they heard and “saw."
+Show where Africa is located on a world map.
+Tell young people that Africa is the second largest continent and it contains many countries, cultures, and habitats.
+Share some of your knowledge of distinct places in Africa that illustrate uniqueness and diversity.

-Note to teacher: Kwanzaa was developed in 1966 by Dr. Maulana Karenga, a professor at California State University, to celebrate the African heritage of many Americans and increase unity and pride within the black community.
+Note to facilitator: Kwanzaa was developed in 1966 by Dr. Maulana Karenga, a professor at California State University, to celebrate the African heritage of many Americans and increase unity and pride within the black community.
 (Kwankaa is not a traditional African celebration) Although Africa is an incredibly diverse continent, the celebration is based on first-harvest celebrations of various African cultures.
 The seven principles of Kwanzaa are based on a compilation of many African traditions and spoken in Swahili, which is a language that is spoken in many countries of Africa.

 Read aloud the introduction from the book Seven Candles of Kwanzaa by Andrea Davis Pinkney.
-Read one or more of the other books listed above to give the students general information about the celebration (see Bibliography).
+Read one or more of the other books listed above to provide general information about the celebration (see Bibliography).
 There are YouTube versions of most of the books.

-Reinforce the students’ understanding of Kwanzaa by answering the following questions after reading:
+Reinforce information about Kwanzaa by discussing the following questions after reading: